freifunk-gcp/v2015.1/gluon-config-mode-site-select/README.md

 -----
 * Rename your site-files to site_code.conf (E.g. ffki.conf, ffhh.conf)
 * copy your renamed site-files to $gluondir/site/extra/
-* Add the file "siteselect" in $gluondir/site/ and add the entrys for your site-files.
-It should look like this:

 <br>
 Das ganze sieht dann so aus: <br>